 The trail is suitable for even the youngest of riders, although the route does use some sidewalks and even a very small portion of residential road in Kenilworth.
 In addition, the surface alternates between asphalt and crushed limestone.
 Inexperienced cyclists and those with young children should use particular caution at road crossings and with any road riding.

 This is a true multi-purpose trail.
 Commuters take the trail to train stations along the way, bikes are allowed on the Metra in limited numbers; children under 16 must be accompanied by an adult when bringing a bicycle, and residents and tourists alike use the trail for exercise and car-free travel between communities.

 From the southern trailhead in Wilmette you will immediately experience the fresh air and beach-front atmosphere that is comfortably juxtaposed with the business and commuter traffic.
-The trail itself it paved and well maintained accentuating the upscale neighborhoods through which it travels.
+The trail itself is paved and well maintained, accentuating the upscale neighborhoods through which it travels.